postscripter8/czeska_ustawa_o_broni/zakon_o_strelnych_zbranich_a_strelivu_EN.md

 (8) If the validity of a European firearms passis terminated under paragraph (5) (b) or paragraph 6 (a) or (c), the relevant police unit shall issue, after two photographs have been presented by an applicant for a European firearm pass a new European firearms passwithout any application, with the period of validity being the same as that of the original European firearms pass.
 If a European firearms passis issued as a replacement for a lost or stolen European firearms passit shall be clearly indicated that it is a duplicate.

-** ** (9) The relevant police unit shall retain or withdraw a European firearms pass if its holder&#39;s firearm permit is also retained or withdrawn.
+** ** (9) The relevant police unit shall retain or withdraw a European firearms pass if its holder's firearm permit is also retained or withdrawn.

 Section 50